-The City has covenanted for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the City (the "Annual Report") not later than 270 days after the end of the City's fiscal year (which currently ends on June 30), commencing with the report for Fiscal Year 2002-03, which is due not later than March 26, 2004, and to provide notices of the occurrence of certain enumerated events, if material.
+The City has covenanted for the benefit of the Owners and Beneficial Owners of the Bonds to provide certain financial information and operating data relating to the City (the "Annual Report"), not later than 270 days after the end of the City's fiscal year (which currently ends on June 30), commencing with the report for the 2002-03 Fiscal Year, which is due no later than March 26, 2004, and to provide notices of the occurrence of certain enumerated events, if material.
 The Annual Report will be filed by the City with each Nationally Recognized Municipal Securities Information Repository and the State Repository, if any.
-The notices of material events will be filed by the City with each Nationally Recognized Municipal Securities Rulemaking Board, and with the State Repository, if any.
-The specific nature of the information to be contained in the Annual Report or the notices of material events have been made in order to assist the purchasers in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Rule").
-The City has never failed to comply in all material respects with any previous undertakings with regard to the Rule to provide annual reports or notices of material events.
+The notices of material events will be filed by the City with each Nationally Recognized Municipal Securities Rulemaking Board and with the State Repository, if any.
+The specific nature of information to be contained in the Annual Report and the notices of material events have been made in order to assist the Underwriters in complying with Securities and Exchange Commission Rule 15c2-12(5)(b).
+The City has never failed to comply in all material respects with any previous undertakings pursuant to said Rule to provide annual reports or notices of material events.